Large and luxury villa with private pool in Seminyak, Bali, Indonesia for 8 persons

 Comfortable villa with private pool in Canggu, Bali, Indonesia for 6 persons

-Rustic and comfortable villa with private pool in Canggu, Bali, Indonesia for 8 persons
+Wonderful and romantic villa with private pool in Lovina, Bali, Indonesia for 18 persons

-Modern and comfortable luxury villa with private pool in Canggu, Bali, Indonesia for 10 persons
+Beautiful and luxury villa with private pool in Canggu, Bali, Indonesia for 10 persons

 Large and romantic luxury villa in Canggu, Bali, Indonesia with private pool for 8 persons